IndiaVaccineIN/api_server/scraper/README.md

 ## Usage

 ```
-npm run
+npm start
 ```

-This should run the script and save outputs to the data folder.
+This should run the script and save output to the data folder.

 ```
 npm clean-csv